0xyNaMu/IEF/README.md

 4. Enable an increase in reputation per category by having participated in multiple peer evaluation rounds.

 ### Important

 Having anonymous peer review may prevent collusion and retaliation, but can also prevent the development of a healthy and nurturing community feedback loop that enhances projects work and improvement on previous iterations.

+Therefore, I suggest running an A|B test in which a segment of evaluators are anonymous and another isn't to explore which group yields better results.